 Once a decision to disengage has been made due to a supplier's non-compliance, it is essential to provide formal notification regarding the termination of the business relationship.
 This notification should be clear and professionally written, outlining the reasons for the termination, including the supplier's failure to respond to compliance requests related to conflict minerals sourcing.
 It is important to reference any previous communications, such as the initial notice and follow-ups, to provide context for the decision.
 The notification should also include any contractual obligations or terms related to termination, ensuring that both parties are clear on the implications of the disengagement.
-While the tone should remain professional, it may be beneficial to express disappointment over the necessity of this action, as it underscores the organization's commitment to operations and reinforce the importance of compliance throughout their supply chain.
+While the tone should remain professional, it may be beneficial to express disappointment over the necessity of this action, as it underscores the organization's commitment to ethical sourcing.
+By providing a formal notification, organizations can maintain transparency and integrity in their operations and reinforce the importance of compliance throughout their supply chain.